kubernetes/enhancements/keps/sig-node/5554-in-place-update-pod-resources-alongside-static-cpu-manager-policy/README.md

 * CPUs allocated upon creation of Guaranteed Pods need to be explicitly checkpointed locally in the worker node ( please refer to Static CPU Management Policy Support for more details ) we use the term “original” ( or "promised" ) CPUs in the rest of this document to refer to those CPUs.
 * Use of existing CPU Manager checkpoint should be used for storing the “resized” CPUs after a successful resize.

-To satisfy this requirement, CPUs allocated upon creation of Guaranteed Pods need to be explicitly checkpointed, for this to happen CPU Manager State checkpoint file version 3 format need to be introduced in CPUManagerCheckpoint struct used to store cpu/pod assignments in a checkpoint v3 format.
+To satisfy this requirement, CPUs allocated upon creation of Guaranteed Pods need to be explicitly checkpointed, for this to happen [CPU Manager State generalization checkpoint file version v4](https://github.com/kubernetes/kubernetes/pull/139102) need to introduce CPUManagerCheckpoint struct to store cpu/pod assignments.
+For `InPlacePodVerticalScalingExclusiveCPUs`, per-container data embedded in `CPUManagerCheckpoint` are needed, to track the exclusive
+CPUs resizing support, more explicitly.

+* the _current_ set of CPUs exclusively allocated to a _container_
+* extra information required by this feature such us any _historical data_ of original CPUs exclusively allocated to a _container_ (e.g original CPUset, previous CPUset or previous N CPUsets)

+To ensure there are no stale/lost resize data if the node state mutates during an upgrade downgrade and at the same time disabling
+`InPlacePodVerticalScalingExclusiveCPUs`, the needed per-container data will be embedded in `CheckpointData` section in `CPUManagerCheckpoint` structure, more specifically:

+* `Entries` field will store the _current_ set of CPUs allocated to a _container_ keeping the same structure used as in `Entries` field in embedded `CPUManagerCheckpointV2` section.
+* `Originals` field will store the _historical data_ of original CPUs exclusively allocated to a _container_ ( for alpha it will be the original CPUset only stored ) with the necessary format.

+Final naming in the implementation can change slightly without changing concepts as expressed in this KEP.

+For `InPlacePodVerticalScalingExclusiveCPUs` embedded `CPUManagerCheckpointV2` format will be kept as is today with no modifications,
 ```
-// ContainerCPUs struct is used in a checkpoint in v3 format,
+// ContainerCPUs struct is used in a checkpoint in v4 format,
 // to support In place update pod resouces alongside Static CPU Manager policy
 type ContainerCPUs struct {
         Original  string `json:"original"`
-        Resized   string `json:"resized"`
 }

-// CPUManagerCheckpoint struct is used to store cpu/pod assignments in a checkpoint in v3 format
+// CPUManagerCheckpoint struct is used to store cpu/pod assignments in a checkpoint in v4 format
 type CPUManagerCheckpoint struct {
+       // Backward compatibility
+       CPUManagerCheckpointV2 `json:",inline"`
+       // Data is a serialized CPUManagerCheckpointData
+       Data string `json:"data"`
+       // DataChecksum is a checksum of Data string
+       DataChecksum checksum.Checksum `json:"dataChecksum"`
+       // CheckpointData holds actual data, not serialized directly
+       CheckpointData CPUManagerCheckpointData `json:"-"`
+}

+type CPUManagerCheckpointData struct {
        PolicyName    string                              `json:"policyName"`
        DefaultCPUSet string                              `json:"defaultCpuSet"`
+       // the _current_ set of CPUs exclusively allocated to a _container_
+       Entries       map[string]map[string]string        `json:"entries,omitempty"`
+       // extra information required by this feature such us any _historical data_ of original CPUs exclusively allocated to a _container_
-       Entries       map[string]map[string]ContainerCPUs `json:"entries,omitempty"`
+       Originals     map[string]map[string]ContainerCPUs `json:"entries,omitempty"`
-       Checksum      checksum.Checksum                   `json:"checksum"`
 }
 ```

 In addition to above the following list of functions must be added :
-* migrateV2CheckpointToV3 to ensure backwards compatibility and upgrade support
+* Upgrade support function(s) as needed.
+An example case is if upgrading from an older version with unsupported/disabled feature, cater when the checkpointed structures will be empty.
 * GetOriginalCPUSet

 Last